-Of sword resounded in the press Of battle, like the splitting ice; For Harald, wild wolf of the wood, Must drink his fill of foeman's blood."
+"Guardian of Norway, well we know Thy heart failed not when from the bow The piercing arrow-hail sharp rang On shield and breast-plate, and the clang Of sword resounded in the press Of battle, like the splitting ice; For Harald, wild wolf of the wood, Must drink his fill of foeman's blood."

 Gunhild's sons resided mostly in the middle of the country, for they did not think it safe for them to dwell among the people of Throndhjem or of Viken, where King Hakon's best friends lived; and also in both places there were many powerful men.
-Proposals of agreement then passed between Gunhild's sons and Earl Sigurd, for they got no scat from the Throndhjem country; and at last
+Proposals of agreement then passed between Gunhild's sons and Earl Sigurd, for they got no scat from the Throndhjem country; and at last an agreement was concluded between the kings and the earl, and confirmed by oath.
+Earl Sigurd was to get the same power in the Throndhjem land which he had possessed under King Hakon, and on that they considered themselves at peace.
+All Gunhild's sons had the character of being penurious; and it was said they hid their money in the ground.
+Eyvind Skaldaspiller made a song about this:-

 "Main-mast of battle!
-Haraid bold!
-In Hakon's days the skald wore gold Upon his falcon's seat; he wore Rolf Krake's seed, the yellow ore, Sown by him as he fied away, The avenger Adlis' speed to stay.
-The gold crop grows upon the plain; But Frode's girls so gay in vain Grind out the golden meal, while those Who rule o'er Norway's realm like foer In mother earth's old bosom hide
+Harald bold!
+In Hakon's days the skald wore gold Upon his falcon's seat; he wore Rolf Krake's seed, the yellow ore, Sown by him as he fled away, The avenger Adils' speed to stay.
+The gold crop grows upon the plain; But Frode's girls so gay1 in vain Grind out the golden meal, while those Who rule o'er Norway's realm like foes.
+In mother earth's old bosom hide The wealth which Hakon far and wide Scattered with generous hand: the sun Shone in the days of that great one, On the gold band of Fulla's brow,2 On gold-ringed hands that bend the bow, On the skald's hand; but of the ray Of bright gold, glancing like the spray

-The wealth which Hakon far and wide Scattered with generous hand: the sun Shone in the days of that great one, On the gold band of Fulla's brow, On gold-ringed hands that bend the bow, On the skald's hand; but of the ray Of bright gold, glancing like the spray Of sun-lit waves, no skald now sings-Buried are golden chains and rings."
+Of sun-lit waves, no skald now sings- Buried are golden chains and rings."